 Rotators are those staying in Honduras for a month or more to complete a medical rotation.

-Long-term Volunteers are those staying for an extended period of time in-country to complete a designated assignment within the organization.
+Long-term Volunteers are those staying for an extended period of time in-country (at least three months) to complete a designated assignment within the organization.

-- Use of any STS facilities/resources is limited to groups or persons who have approval by STS.
-All visitor activities requiring STS’s support must be approved by the Honduran Brigade Team.
+- Use of any StS facilities/resources is limited to groups or persons who have approval by StS.
+All visitor activities requiring StS’s support must be approved by the General Director of Shoulder to Shoulder.

-- All visitors must sign a Waiver of Liability and submit an application 60 days prior to departure (online).
-Information provided on the application will be shared with the other people on your brigade (if applicable) and internally within STS.
+- All visitors must sign a Waiver of Liability (online) and submit an application 30 days prior to departure.
+Information provided on the application will be shared internally within StS.

-- STS can accommodate brigades ranging in size from 10-35 people.
-If the size of your group is outside of these limits please contact the Honduran Brigade Team to get special permission before making any travel plans.
+- StS can accommodate groups ranging in size from 2-35 people.
+If the size of your group is outside of these limits please contact the General Directors to get special permission before making any travel plans.

-- Permission for the use of STS assets and personnel for additional projects needs to be requested 90 days in advance of need.
-For example, if shipping a large item to Honduras for use at your site, advance notice is required so it does not interfere with operations in Honduras.
-Those shipping goods are responsible for paying all fees involved.
+- Permission for the use of StS assets and personnel for additional projects needs to be requested 90 days in advance of need.
+For example, if importing a large item, advance notice is required to complete legal paperwork and not interfere with operations in Honduras.
+Those requesting are responsible for paying all fees involved.

-- U.S. Passports must have an expiration date of at least 6 months past the brigade’s entry date into Honduras.
+- U.S. Passports must have an expiration date of at least 6 months past the visitor’s entry date into Honduras.
 A non U.S. Passport holder must obtain a Visa from their home country/embassy, if required by Honduras for entry.
 This is the traveler’s responsibility.
-Late arrivals due to improper documents will be charged for additional transportation/ personnel required to accommodate the traveler(s).
+Late arrivals due to improper documents will be charged for additional transportation/personnel required to accommodate the traveler(s).

-- Flight arrangements are the responsibility of those traveling, yet must be approved through the Honduran Brigade Team.
-This includes early and late arrivals or departures.
+- Flight arrangements are the responsibility of those traveling, yet must be approved through the General Director.
+This includes late arrivals.
 Please note:

-- Everyone in a brigade must arrive before 1:30 p.m. on the first day.
-Arrivals after 1:30 p.m. must arrive the day before the brigade unless the whole group is arriving late.
-This will require staying in the arrival city that night.
-The brigade leader must clear group late arrivals with the Honduran Brigade Team 45 days prior to arrival in country.
+- Everyone in a travel group must arrive before 3 p.m. on the first day.
+Arrivals later than that will require staying in the arrival city that night.
+The brigade leader must clear group late arrivals with the General Director 30 days prior to arrival in country.

-- Any changes in arrival dates must be approved by the Honduran Brigade Team at least 90 days in advance of the arrival date.
+- Any changes in arrival dates must be approved by the General Directors at least 30 days in advance of the arrival date.

-- If an early return date is necessary an additional fee will be incurred for the additional driver/vehicle (at least $300-400, with a maximum of 3 people due to truck seating capacity).
+- If an early return date is necessary an additional fee will be incurred for the additional driver/vehicle (at least $300-400, with a max of 3 people due to truck capacity).

-- In the case of an unanticipated late arrival due to flight delays the Honduran Brigade Team will determine the safest stop over point between Tegucigalpa and the visitor’s final destination.
+- In the case of an unanticipated late arrival due to flight delays the General Directors will determine the safest stop over point between the airport and the group’s final destination.
 Any additional costs incurred are at the visitor’s expense.

-- The Honduran STS Staff is not permitted to provide transportation to any visitors after dark.
+- Travel after dark is generally not permitted as a safety precaution.
 The visitor’s schedule will be arranged such that night travel is not necessary nor anticipated.
-This is a safety precaution that cannot be waived.

-- Brigade leaders are not authorized to approve any transportation or scheduling changes with the exception of a dire medical emergency.
-Onsite STS staff will make changes only when absolutely necessary.
+- Group leaders or individual visitors are not authorized to approve any transportation or scheduling changes with the exception of a dire medical emergency.
+Onsite StS staff will make changes only when absolutely necessary.

-- Public transportation is permitted only with permission from the Honduran Brigade Team.
+- Public transportation is permitted only with permission from the General Directors.

 Regarding Visitor Fees

-- The Honduran Brigade Team will determine if the Standard Brigade Fee is sufficient to cover the visitor/group’s individual needs including transportation, food, lodging, translators, and incidental expenses.
-If additional funds are necessary the Honduran Brigade Team will communicate this to the individual visitor or leader.
+- The General Director will determine the brigade fee as sufficient to cover the visitor/group’s needs including transportation, food, lodging, translators, and incidental expenses.
+If additional funds are necessary during the course of stay, the General Directors will communicate this to the individual visitor or leader.
 Airfare is in addition to this fee.

-- All Brigade Fees are due 60 days before the brigade’s arrival date.
-If any individual does not pay their by this date, there is a possibility that the Pricing Agreement will require revision or the Brigade will not be able to take place.
+- All Brigade Fees are due 30 days before the group’s arrival date.
+If any individual does not pay their fee by this date, there is a possibility that the Pricing Agreement will require revision or the visit will not be able to take place.

-- All visitors are responsible for payment of their flight and airport exit fee is now included in the airline ticket of major airlines.
+- All visitors are responsible for payment of their flight.
+The airport exit fee is now included in the airline ticket of major airlines.

 - There will be no support for visitors before or after the dates of a brigade, rotation, or volunteer assignment.
 Any visitors staying on site after a brigade will incur additional fees.
-Visitors wanting to travel or go sightseeing will do so at their own expense and may be accommodated only by requesting such travel at least 90 days before the arriving to Honduras.
+Visitors wanting to travel or go sightseeing will do so at their own expense.

 - For medical brigades wanting to distribute medications it is necessary to bring personnel capable of completing this activity.
-STS can help with the purchase of medications locally as long as order forms are submitted 6 weeks in advance of your brigade.
+StS can help with the purchase of medications locally if order forms are submitted 4 weeks in advance of your brigade.
 Importing medicines are now subject to ARSA regulations and will require advance planning with StS staff at least 4 weeks in advance of arrival.

 - Internet is rarely available and only limited to email.
 Do not plan to have any internet access while in Honduras.
 Do not plan to be able to do school work, complete medical records, or any other personal projects that require internet while in Honduras.

 - Persons with special dietary preferences or needs (e.g. gluten intolerance) should not assume that they can be serviced.
-There should be a sufficient variety of foods for anyone with special needs, but any traveler with extraordinary needs should ask in advance about bringing any necessary food ítem.
+We have typically had a variety of foods for anyone with special needs, but any traveler with extraordinary needs should ask in advance about bringing any necessary food items.